 For 34 years, Dr. Rogers served in Christian higher education, beginning as a 7th Grade Home Room social studies teacher, teaching as a professor of political science at Cedarville University (OH), working as vice president for academic affairs for The King’s College (NY), and from 1991 to 2008, serving as the president of Cornerstone University, Grand Rapids, MI.
 He was responsible for Cornerstone University’s three-part enterprise: the undergraduate college, the graduate program including Grand Rapids Theological Seminary and Asia Baptist Theological Seminary based in Singapore, and a Christian radio division involving three radio stations, an internationally syndicated program called “Mission Network News,” and a nationally distributed children’s radio ministry called “His Kids Radio.”

 Dr. Rogers periodically provides leadership and fundraising consulting for non-profit organizations.
 He speaks in churches, schools, commencements and other special events, business environments, and conferences.

 Dr. Rogers holds a Ph.D. in Political Science from the University of Cincinnati, an M.A. in Political Science from the University of Akron, and a B.A. in Social Science from Cedarville University.

-Married in 1974, Dr. Rogers and his wife, Sarah, have four adult children and their spouses, eight grandsons and, finally, one granddaughter.
+Married in 1974, Dr. Rogers and his wife, Sarah, have four adult children and their spouses, nine grandsons and, finally, one granddaughter.

 Sarah is a board member and an active volunteer for Women At Risk, International.
 She travels and speaks regularly on behalf of WAR's Christian mission to rescue and empower (physically, spiritually, socially, economically) women and children who've been victims of an increasingly powerful international human trafficking sex trade, www.warinternational.org.
 And for the past few years, Sarah has spoken annually for an Australian ministry at a women’s conference in the Balkan countries.